thinkshout/thinkshout/_case_studies/travel-oregon.md

   - section-title: "The Results"
     section-description: |
       Overall, ThinkShout maintained a strong UX narrative throughout the project lifecycle -- this project was really more about how Travel Oregon could serve their audiences and tell an attractive, content-rich story of Oregon and all that it has to offer.

+      Not only that, but we also have built an infrastructure that is easy for administrators to maintain and manage -- saving time and costs for staff.
+Additionally, the improvement in site speed and performance gives the team at Travel Oregon the sense of security and peace of mind that comes with having one less thing to worry about.

       The result was the merging of two sites (the former TravelOregon.com and Ride Oregon Ride) that now make this the go-to site for all things indoor and outdoor in Oregon.
 It welcomes hours of exploration and information for those considering a visit as well as resident Oregonians themselves.